OnTheOche - Profitable Darts Betting Tips

 Yes and usually by a good margin, including Pinnacle closing lines.

-In 2018 the average price we bet at was 2.65 (official recorded odds).
+At time of writing, the average price we bet at for match bets was 2.65 (official recorded odds).
 The average closing price of those bets based on the same recording criteria was 2.45.

 For solely Pinnacle odds, the average Pinnacle price when the bet was sent out was 2.71.
 The average closing Pinnacle price of those bets was 2.40.